Contents

 It is important to remember that because bonds are a safer form of investing, they have lower interest rates.
 This means you are likely to make less money off of them, but you are also less likely to lose.

 Inflation is also something to consider when investing in bonds.
-In some cases, there is an interest rate risk, and your rate of return may not beat the rate of inflation.
-This means that you could not make as money as you would if you put the money into a different form of investment.
+In some cases, there is interest rate risk, and your rate of return may not keep pace with inflation.
+This means you could not make as much money as you would if you invested in a different asset.

 You should also keep in mind that there are higher-risk bonds.
 These are often lower-quality bonds with a higher yield.